cativ3/cativ3/README.md

 # Hi there!

 I'm Yusuf!
-I'm interested in backend and frontend technologies.
+I'm an expert on backend technologies.

 Contact me via these platforms!